 - In a separate bowl or large measuring cup whisk together cooked pumpkin, oil, milk, 1/4 cup maple syrup, apple cider vinegar and vanilla extract.

-- Scoop batter into prepared muffin tin, filling each cup about 3/4 full.
+- Scoop batter into the prepared muffin pan, filling each cup to 3/4 full.

-- In a small bowl or cup coat pumpkin seeds with reserved tablespoon of maple syrup and a pinch of salt.
+- In a small bowl or cup, coat pumpkin seeds with maple syrup and a pinch of salt.

-- Spoon pumpkin seeds onto the top of muffin batter in each cup.
+- Spoon the pumpkin seeds onto the top of muffin batter in each cup.

-- Bake at 400˚F for 20 minutes on center rack until muffins are golden brown and a toothpick inserted into the center of muffins comes out clean.
+- Bake the muffins at 400˚F for 20 minutes on the center oven rack until they are golden brown and a cake tester inserted into the center of muffins comes out clean.

 - Store muffins in an airtight container or bag for 3-4 days at room temperature.

 - Freeze muffins in a freezer bag for up to 6 months.
 Thaw before serving.